64MM4-KN1F3/zsh-llm-suggestions/README.md

 Right now, two LLMs are supported:
 1. GitHub Copilot (via GitHub CLI).
 Requires a GitHub Copilot subscription.
 2. OpenAI.
 Requires an OpenAI API key.
 Currently uses `gpt-4-1106-preview`.

+## MLX Backend with Prompt Caching

+This fork adds a new backend that uses Apple's MLX framework for running LLMs locally on Apple Silicon.
+This allows you to get command suggestions without needing to send your prompts to a third-party service.

+### Prompt Caching

+To improve performance, this fork implements prompt caching for the MLX backend.
+The first time you make a request, the model's prompt state is cached to a file (`~/.zsh_llm_suggestions_mlx_prompt_cache.safetensors`).
+Subsequent requests will load this cached state, which significantly speeds up the time it takes to get a suggestion.

+### Credit

+This project is a fork of the original `zsh-llm-suggestions` created by [stefanheule](https://github.com/stefanheule/zsh-llm-suggestions).
+All credit for the original idea and implementation goes to them.